nuxt/website-v2/content/fr/integrations/deployments/surge.md

 npm install -g surge
 ```

-Then, we tell Nuxt.js to generate our web application:
+Then, we tell Nuxt to generate our web application:

 ```bash
 npm run generate